AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ## 💧 HAs Liquidations

-In practice, and like in most centralized perpetual swaps exchanges, there is a maintenance margin meaning that if the value of the theorical cash out amount gets too small compared with the amount committed by HAs, then their positions can get liquidated.
+In practice, and like in most centralized perpetual swaps exchanges, there is a maintenance margin meaning that if the value of the theorical cash out amount gets too small compared with the amount committed by a HA, then this HA's position can get liquidated.
 HAs can hence get liquidated even with a non null cash out amount.

-Mathematically speaking, we define the margin ratio of HAs as:
+Mathematically speaking, we define the margin ratio of a HA as:

 $$
 \texttt{margin ratio} = \frac{\texttt{margin + PnL}}{\texttt{amount committed}}